-Home Care Services: Several types of support to promote independence and self-determination including provision of assistance with and/or skills training in, general household tasks, personal care and ADLs, personal finance, health, shopping, use of community resources, community safety, and other social and adaptive skills to live in the community.
+Home Care Services: Members have several types of in-home support options to promote independence and self-determination, including assistance with and/or skills training in, general household tasks, personal care, personal finance, health, shopping, use of community resources, community safety, and other social and adaptive skills to live in the community.

-Home care services also include providing a worker or support person to perform general household tasks such as preparing meals, doing laundry, and routine housekeeping, and/or to provide companionship to the member, as well as providing a range of personal support and assistance to enable an enrollee to accomplish tasks that they would normally do for themselves if they could, like assisting with bathing, dressing, personal hygiene, and other activities of daily living.
-Such assistance may take the form of hands-on assistance or cueing and supervision to prompt the enrollee to perform a task.
+A worker or support person performs general household tasks such as preparing meals, doing laundry, and routine housekeeping, and/or to provide companionship to the member, In addition the worker might., provide a range of personal support and assistance to enable an member to continue to live as independently as possible.
+Personal care support could include assisting with bathing, dressing, personal hygiene, and other activities of daily living.
+Such assistance may take the form of hands-on assistance or cueing and supervision to prompt the member to perform a task.

 Home care services also can include chore services, grocery shopping and delivery, and home-delivered meals.
+The full range of supports include: